 Note: If the aspect ratio is locked, entering a value into one field will automatically proportionally update the other.

 In the next guide we’ll round out the basic editing section by learning how to modify backgrounds.
 You’ll see how to change colored backgrounds as well as how to swap out image backgrounds.

-Here in the final guide of our basic editing section we’ll be looking at making modifications to background [?]
+Here in the final guide of our basic editing section we’ll be looking at making modifications to background [?] colors and images.

 Note: Slider Revolution also allows you to use videos for backgrounds, but because there are a couple of more advanced steps in modifying video backgrounds we’ll be covering how to do that later in the manual.

 To access background settings, go into the Slide Options tab in the sidebar, then into the Background sub-section and Source panel.